 - Flu vaccine: Must have flu vaccine for the current season (October through March) or you will be required to wear a mask at all times when in contact with patients.

 - # Titer: antibody titer is a blood test that measures the presence and amount of antibodies in the blood.

 We offer both a seated class and a hybrid class for NA II.
-The hybrid class is part on-line with labs on campus 4 hours/week and two 8-hour clinical days/week at a local hospital.
+The hybrid class is part on-line with labs on campus 4 hours/week and three 8-hour clinical days/week at a local hospital.
 The seated class will be in the evening with clinical hours scheduled in the evening.
 Clinical hours may vary from class hours.